boyter/boyter.org/content/posts/2010-08-31-small-steps-teaching-neural-network-learn-letter.md

             <ul>
               <li>
-                Not enough hidden nodes &#8211; So not enough memory to &#8220;learn&#8221; the difference
+                Not enough hidden nodes &#8211; So not enough memory to "learn" the difference
               </li>
               <li>
-                Not enough training time &#8211; Unlikely since the error isn&#8217;t decreasing
+                Not enough training time &#8211; Unlikely since the error isn't decreasing
               </li>
               <li>
                 Not enough inputs &#8211; Unlikely since we have 400 inputs but is possible